 Finally, to ensure engagement with complementary disciplines, students take a minimum of 9 hours of coursework in an approved area outside of the College of Media.

 For more information about admission as a freshman or off-campus transfer student, please visit the Office of Undergraduate Admissions.

-If you are interested in transferring to the Journalism program from another University of Illinois major, please visit the Intercollegiate Transfer (ICT) information page for the transfer requirements.
+If you are interested in transferring to the Media & Cinema Studies program from another University of Illinois major, please visit the Intercollegiate Transfer (ICT) information page for the transfer requirements.